 Can I bring my own snacks?

 Yes, feel free to bring your own snacks.
-If your appetite is larger, there will be food trucks from that you can purchase meals and treats from.
+If your appetite is larger, there will be tacos for purchase until 6:30pm and a Dessert Box food truck that you can purchase treats from all night long.

 Can I bring my own alcohol?